 The purpose of this handbook is to acquaint Argos School Corporation students and parents with the rules and regulations that pertain to the Elementary and Junior-Senior High School.
 Argos Community Schools is a "public school" located in Argos, Indiana, and provides an educational experience for students.
-EACH STUDENT AND PARENT/GUARDIAN SHOULD READ THIS believes are reasonable and necessary to carry out the educational function or school purposes.
+EACH STUDENT AND PARENT/GUARDIAN SHOULD READ THIS HANDBOOK AND BE KNOWLEDGEABLE OF ITS CONTENTS.

+The policies contained within this handbook are those that the administration believes are reasonable and necessary to carry out the educational function or school purposes.
 As a member of the school, you are expected to follow the rules that are established for the welfare of the entire student body.
 These policies apply to summer school as well as the regular school year.